wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ## Post-Filtering Correspondences

-Post-filtering algorithms refine correspondences by enforcing **one-to-one constraints** between correspondences of **two** datasets, ensuring each entity matches at most one other entity.
+Post-filtering algorithms refine correspondences by enforcing **one-to-one constraints** between correspondences of **two** datasets, ensuring each record from one dataset matches at most one record from the other dataset.
 PyDI provides three algorithms with different optimization strategies.

 **When to Use:** Apply post-filtering when (you are reasonably certain) both input datasets are already deduplicated (contain no internal duplicates).
 Enforcing the one-to-one constraint in these cases can increase precision.
 Do not use when you expect duplicates inside source datasets.